roc-streaming/roc-toolkit/docs/sphinx/about_project/contacts.rst

 .. note::

    If you want to be able to see messages sent to the channel when you **were offline**, you can use Matrix.org IRC bridge.
-You can `connect to the channel <https://riot.im/app/#/room/#freenode_#rocstreaming:matrix.org>`_ using Riot web client or other `Matrix clients <https://matrix.org/clients/>`_.
+You can `connect to the channel <https://app.element.io/#/room/#freenode_#rocstreaming:matrix.org>`_ using Element web client or other `Matrix clients <https://matrix.org/clients/>`_.
 You'll need to setup a Matrix account and enter the room.